Jabrakadabra/The-Compleat-Angular/Angular4 Notes.md

     b.
 Many ECMA-2015, ECMA-2016, *etc.* features come built into TypeScript, giving us access to them without having to deal with Babel or other transpilers.

     c.
-Angular2 was designed with the use of TypeScript in mind, and although everything can be done with JavaScript, it is much easier to find documentation, examples, *etc.*, that employ TypeScript.
+Ng4 was designed with the use of TypeScript in mind, and although everything *can* be done with JavaScript, it is much easier to find documentation, examples, *etc.*, that employ TypeScript.

 7. There is no need to install TypeScript onto one's machine, as the project setup will take care of that through the npm modules.
 However, if one wishes to install TypeScript, enter the following command to install the TypeScript cli:
     ```